corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/cordapp-standard-development-environment/csde.md

    {{% /tab %}}
    {{< /tabs >}}

-2. Change to the new directory and checkout the beta 1 branch:
+2. Change to the new directory and checkout the Beta 1 branch:

    ```sh
    git checkout release/corda-5-beta-1